JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 ### Setting up your working directory and paths to data

 Define some paths and file names.
-We will processes FASTQ files that correspond to sequencing data from three sequencing libraries from ~10,000 year-old individual from Lagoa Santa cave in Brazil [REF].
+We will processes FASTQ files that correspond to sequencing data from three sequencing libraries from ~10,000 year-old individual from Lagoa Santa cave in Brazil <sup>0</sup>.

 Create a directory for today's exercises: